xelA/Status/README.md

 # xeLA: Status page
-Check the current status to xelA and the Discord API
+Check the current status to xelA and the Discord API.
+Website to this source is https://status.xela.dev

 # Requirements
 - Python 3.6 or above